 - Use Large-Sized Ad Units: They have a high probability of capturing viewers’ attention leading to higher CTR.

 - Place Ads In or Near the ATF Area: Being in or near the ATF area ensures that the video ads will appear in the viewport even if the user is not going to the end of the webpage.

 - Use Responsive Players: Responsive players resize according to the page size so that their user experience remains the same irrespective of the page size.
 The user will be less likely to close the ad when it isn’t hampering the experience.

 Sidenote: Many publishers do not adopt VPAID or VAST 4.X because they believe that these formats provide too much control to the buyers.
-But if you do not have proper VPAID setup then many viewability tools may not work.
+But if you do not have a proper VPAID setup then many viewability tools may not work.

 Try Vertical Ads

 As per the 2017 report by Comscore, 70% of the total media consumption is happening on mobile devices.
-It is due to the popularity of mobile web browsing that platforms like Facebook, Snapchat and now YouTube are able to lure advertisers with their vertical ads.
+It is due to the popularity of mobile web browsing that platforms like Facebook, Snapchat, and now YouTube are able to lure advertisers with their vertical ads.
 If you have a big mobile audience then you should give it a try too.

-But currently there are hardly any vertical video solutions like Rubicon Project’s Vertical Outstream for mobile web, however, some SSPs can monetize apps with vertical format.
+But currently, there are hardly any vertical video solutions like Rubicon Project’s Vertical Outstream for mobile web, however, some SSPs can monetize apps with a vertical format.
 Even the in-app vertical ads may not be as good as the ads on walled garden platforms, so it’ll be better to have direct deals with advertisers to make your vertical video ad campaign successful.

 Currently, there’s a growing trend of video header bidding among publishers.
 It can maximize your revenue with higher ad fill rates while maintaining transparency.
 You should also check out the current trends of video header bidding.
 You can always contact us in case of any queries or difficulties regarding video ads.
 We have full stack solutions for your video as well as every other monetization needs.